MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/liquid-objects.md

 > To avoid potential cross-site scripting (XSS) issues, always use [escape filter](liquid-filters.md#escape) to HTML encode string data whenever using **entities** Liquid object to read data provided by the user that can't be trusted.

 > [!NOTE]
-> Some of the naming conventions of Dataverse have changed, for example, Dataverse entities are now called [tables](../../data-platform/data-platform-intro.md#terminology-updates).
+> Some of the naming conventions of Dataverse have changed, for example, Dataverse entities are now called [tables](/power-apps/maker/data-platform/data-platform-intro.md#terminology-updates).
 The name changes do not apply to Liquid objects.
 The Liquid entities object will continue to be referred to as **entities**.

-Allows you to load any Power Apps table by ID.
+Allows you to load any Dataverse table by ID.
 If the table exists, a table object will be returned.
 If a table with the given ID isn't found, [null](liquid-types.md#null) will be returned.

 ```
 {% assign account = entities.account['936DA01F-9ABD-4d9d-80C7-02AF85C822A8'] %}